eXept Software AG Logo

 o removeLast

-remove the last element from the collection; return the element
+remove the last element from the collection.

 o removeLast: n